nick-bennett/coffee-shop/README.md

 ### `job.yaml` (optional)

 - `random-seed`: optional seed value (default is no seed) for random number generator (for reproducible runs)

+- `time`: single object (optional), with the following properties:

-- `time-limit`: optional maximum run length (default is 100) of the simulation, in simulated time
+    - `limit`: optional maximum run length (default is 100) of the simulation, in simulated time
+    - `reset`: optional reset time for aggregate statistics (default is 0), to support system warm-up; on reset, the RESET event is logged.

 ## Output